dalong0514/readnotes/20200201读书笔记/2020037Data-Mining-Concepts-R00.md

 Chapter 12 is dedicated to outlier detection.
 It introduces the basic concepts of outliers and outlier analysis and discusses various outlier detection methods from the view of degree of supervision (i.e., supervised, semi-supervised, and unsupervised methods), as well as from the view of approaches (i.e., statistical methods, proximity-based methods, clustering-based methods, and classification-based methods).
 It also discusses methods for mining contextual and collective outliers, and for outlier detection in high-dimensional data.

-1『outlier detection 离群点检测，设计「监督」的算法。』
+1『 outlier detection 离群点检测，设计「监督」的算法。』

 Finally, in Chapter 13, we discuss trends, applications, and research frontiers in data mining.
 We briefly cover mining complex data types, including mining sequence data (e.g., time series, symbolic sequences, and biological sequences), mining graphs and networks, and mining spatial, multimedia, text, and Web data.
 In-depth treatment of data mining methods for such data is left to a book on advanced topics in data mining, the writing of which is in progress.
 The chapter then moves ahead to cover other data mining methodologies, including statistical data mining, foundations of data mining, visual and audio data mining, as well as data mining applications.
 It discusses data mining for financial data analysis, for industries like retail and telecommunication, for use in science and engineering, and for intrusion detection and prevention.
 It also discusses the relationship between data mining and recommender systems.
 Because data mining is present in many aspects of daily life, we discuss issues regarding data mining and society, including ubiquitous and invisible data mining, as well as privacy, security, and the social impacts of data mining.
 We conclude our study by looking at data mining trends.

-1『intrusion detection and prevention 入侵检测和预防，信用卡防盗应该就属于此类。』
+1『 intrusion detection and prevention 入侵检测和预防，信用卡防盗应该就属于此类。』

 This book has several strong features that set it apart from other texts on data mining.
 It presents a very broad yet in-depth coverage of the principles of data mining.
 The chapters are written to be as self-contained as possible, so they may be read in order of interest by the reader.
 Advanced chapters offer a larger-scale view and may be considered optional for interested readers.
 All of the major methods of data mining are presented.
 The book presents important topics in data mining regarding multidimensional OLAP analysis, which is often overlooked or minimally treated in other data mining books.
 The book also maintains web sites with a number of online resources to aid instructors, students, and professionals in the field.
 These are described further in the following.